What is a PCI Audit? How to Get Your Business Ready

 Implement strong access control measures

-Requirement 7: Restrict access to cardholder data to only those who need it to perform their job
+Requirement 7: Restrict access to cardholder data to a need-to-know basis

 Why this matters: To ensure critical data can only be accessed by authorized personnel, systems and processes need to be in place to limit access on a need-to-know basis and according to job responsibilities.
 “Need to know” is when access rights are granted to the least amount of data and privileges needed to perform a job duty.